openSUSE/news-o-o/_posts/2011-07-10-opensuse-weekly-news-issue-183-is-out.markdown

 That will be the focus over the next two weeks building up to the mid-term evaluation.
 Thank you for reading.
 As always you can check out the core [here](http://gitorious.org/ssc/ssc).

-â€
+”

-â€œ
+“

       [N.B.Prashanth: YUI moves to SourceForge](http://nbprashanth.wordpress.com/2011/07/04/yui-moves-to-sourceforge/)

 Over the last month, libYUI has significantly expanded.
 It is an independent framework and is avalable outside the SUSE framework making it accessible to a wide audience.
 This has resulted in the project having distributed content on the web.
-For example, the source code is maintained at gitorious.org (currently svn.opensuse.org) and the documentation at docs.opensuse.org etc. YUI does not have itâ€™s own mailing list and the issues are still being dealt with on the yast ML.
+For example, the source code is maintained at gitorious.org (currently svn.opensuse.org) and the documentation at docs.opensuse.org etc. YUI does not have it’s own mailing list and the issues are still being dealt with on the yast ML.
 Considering all this, we thought that it would be good to have a central place where from all the resources can be accessed.
 Thus, we bring to you, [sourceforge.net/projects/libyui/](http://sourceforge.net/projects/libyui/).

 This means that :

-  1. YUI has itâ€™s own bug tracker.
+  1. YUI has it’s own bug tracker.
 Any bugs/feature requests should be reported at the sourceforge page.

-  2. YUI will not maintain itâ€™s source code at SF as we are already porting the code to gitorious.org.
+  2. YUI will not maintain it’s source code at SF as we are already porting the code to gitorious.org.

   3. Current release tarballs can be found at the SF downloads page.